Terms of Service

 Links to Third-Party Websites

-- To be crystal clear, we aren’t in any way responsible for the accuracy, availability, conduct or content of any third-party websites or services and cannot therefore be held liable.
+To be crystal clear, we aren’t responsible for the accuracy, availability, conduct or content of any third-party websites or services and cannot therefore be held liable.

 Intellectual Property Rights

 We put a lot of hard work into creating the gigl Platform for you so we need to make sure that our intellectual property rights in it are protected.